natelaclaire/cis333/class-12/chapter-6-reinforcement-exercises.md

 ## Exercise 6-2

 In this exercise, you'll create a multidimensional array that contains the measurements, in inches, for several boxes that a shipping company might use to determine the volume of a box.
-As a bonus, I've included a few examples of using the [`array_reduce()` function](https://www.php.net/array_reduce) to perform calculations that "reduce" the array to a single value.

 1. Using your Codespace, open the `public/exercises/6-2-box-array.php` file in your chapter 6 repository.
 2. Complete the definition for the `$boxes` array using the following table as a guide (the box type should be the associative array key and each array element should be an associative array with keys of "Length", "Width", and "Depth" and the values shown below - note that the keys are case sensitive!):